An elementary illustrated introduction to simplicial sets: Products

 So all $3$-simplices of $\Delta^1\times \Delta^1$ are degenerate.
 It also follows that all higher dimension simplices are degenerate: the terms in any such product must be further degeneracies of these particular doubly degenerate $1$-simplices, and using the simplicial set axioms, we can move $s_0$ and $s_1$ to the left in all expressions.
 Then we can proceed as in the above list of computations. \end{example}

 That last bit isn't very intuitive, but the low-dimensional part makes some sense.
-If we take the product of two CW complexes, the cells of the product will be the products of the cells $C_1\times C_2$, where $C_1 $ and $C_2$ are not necessarily of the same dimension.
+If we take the product of two CW complexes, the cells of the product will be product cells of the form $C_1\times C_2$, where $C_1 $ and $C_2$ are not necessarily of the same dimension.
 These mixed dimensional cells occur here as products of nondegenerate simplices with degenerate simplices.
 What makes matters difficult is that we must preserve a simplicial structure.
 This forced ``triangulation'' is what makes matters somewhat complicated.

-It will also be useful for us to look more closely at the products $\Delta^p\times \Delta^q$.
+It will be useful for us to look even more closely at the products $\Delta^p\times \Delta^q$.
 After all, all products will be made up of these building blocks.
 The main point of interest for us is that the simplicial product construction yields the same triangulation structure that may be familiar from homotopy arguments in courses in beginning algebraic topology.